niclasankar/nmea-gps-emulator/README.md

 - NMEA UDP Stream (sends UDP packets to the specified client),
 - NMEA TCP Server (the server waits for client connections, then sends TCP packets to the connected clients - max 10 connections)
 - NMEA Serial (transmit serial data on specified RS port).
-- NMEA messages logged to a file
+- NMEA messages filtered by type logged to a file
 ***
 ## Features
 - The script allows the user to enter the following data: